Exercise can be fun – Try these unique exercises!

 Red Warrior

-You can work out the part of your body you chose, you are in control.
+Red Warrior is taught in rounds, followed by short active recovery periods.
+It aims to challenge the mind and body simultaneously!
+You can work out the part of your body you choose; you are in control.
 It sounds fun and not as scary as the name suggests!

 Leave a Reply